- Please be advised that the turn around time for review of health history surveys and clearance of personnel MAY take as long as two weeks.

 Injuries are the most common occupational hazard for DCM staff members.
 Most of these are related to the equipment, lifting, repetitive motion, wet floors, etc. Investigators, their staff, and other individuals entering the animal facility should be watchful for wet floors and practice proper lifting techniques, as necessary.
 In addition, staff members are at risk of animal bites and scratches.
 Proper animal handling greatly reduces the potential for a bite or scratch.

-All Animal Research Personnel working in a laboratory setting must attend training sessions in chemical and bio-hazard safety, emergency preparedness, basic laboratory safety, respiratory protection program training (fit testing and annual refresher), and accident investigation, blood borne pathogens and fire /electrical safety.
-Radiation safety training is required if animal research personnel will be working in a lab authorized to use radioactive materials.
-EH&S provides training (e.g. ergonomics) and additional retraining as necessary.
+All Animal Research Personnel working in a laboratory setting must attend training sessions in chemical and biohazard safety, emergency preparedness, basic laboratory safety, accident investigation, blood borne pathogens, and fire /electrical safety.
+Radiation safety training is required if personnel will be working in a lab authorized to use radioactive materials.
+Environmental Health and Safety (EH&S) provides additional retraining as necessary.

-The DCM provides hands-on training, upon request of individual Animal Research Personnel or the Georgetown University Animal Care and Use Committee (IACUC), in humane methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.
+The DCM provides hands-on training, in humane and safe methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.

-Personnel also are required to view specific courses in the ALL regarding potential occupational health risks in an animal care and use environment.
+Personnel also are required to complete a course in the AALAS Online Learning Library regarding laboratory animal allergy risks in an animal care and use environment.

-During NHP Safety Training class, a DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1); required PPE; location and proper use of Bite and Scratch Kits; and appropriate post-exposure medical and administrative follow-up.
-All employees working with nonhuman primates are required to receive this training.
+A DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1), required PPE, location and proper use of Bite and Scratch Kits, and appropriate post-exposure medical and administrative follow-up.
+This training is mandatory for all individuals working with nonhuman primates.

 Medical Clearance Procedures